 Talent pouring PBS into a Petri dish.

-Talent placing a cotton swab into the dish.
+Talent placing cotton swabs into the dish.

 Gently take out one mouse from its cage and place it on the lid of an empty cage [1].
 Use the thumb and index finger of one hand to grasp the mouse tail [2].
 Using the other hand, take the moistened cotton swab [3] and delicately insert it into the vagina.
 Rotate the swab gently at 45 degrees to the long axis of the animal’s body [4-TXT].